 Waglan Lighthouse, Maritime lighthouse on Waglan Island, Hong Kong.

-The lighthouse was built in 1893 by the Chinese Maritime Customs Service to guide vessels through regional waters.
-Following the 1901 lease of the New Territories, British administration took control of the facility.
+The lighthouse was built in 1893 by the Chinese Maritime Customs Service to help ships navigate the busy waters east of Hong Kong.
+After the 1901 lease of the New Territories, British authorities took over its operation and ran it until the handover of Hong Kong in 1997.

 The community of curious travelers